Exploring The Benefits Premarital Counseling Books Can Provide

 How are you going to handle your conflicts?
 Premarital counseling can help you identify potential problem areas and develop practical coping and conflict-resolution skills so you work through your problems together rather than seeing each other as adversaries.

-Offering guidance on which topics you should discuss before marriage
+Offering guidance on the topics to discuss before marriage

 Premarital counseling books can offer guidance on essential topics you should discuss before marriage.